Pixie (X-Men): Issue 2

 According to Diamond Comic Distributors, X-Men: Pixie Strikes Back #2 was the 154th best-selling comic book in March 2010.

 Greg McElhatton of Comic Book Resources described X-Men: Pixie Strikes Back #2 as an "enticing read," asserting, "X-Men: Pixie Strikes Back! may look like another disposable mutant mini-series, but Immonen's snappy script is strong enough that it's quietly beating the odds.
 If all mini-series and one-offs were this strong, I think we'd have a lot more happy customers in the store buying them."
 Dan Iverson of IGN ranked the cover of the comic book X-Men: Pixie Strikes Back #2 78th in their "Top 100 Comic Book Covers of 2010" list, writing, "Our picks for best cover of the year were chosen based on artistic quality, representation of the content within, entertainment value, and our editors' personal leanings."

 Other versions

 "Age of X"

-An alternate version of Megan Gwynn from Earth-11326 appears in alternate reality seen in the 2011 "Age of X" storyline.
-She is known as Nightmare and possesses bat-like wings and her pixie dust causes terrifying hallucinations.
+An alternate version of Megan Gwynn from Earth-11326 appears in "Age of X".
+She is known as Nightmare and possesses bat-like wings.

 Ultimate Marvel

-An alternate universe variant of Pixie from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Pixie from Earth-1610 appears in the Ultimate Marvel universe.
 This version possesses rainbow wings and hair and innate teleportation abilities.

-Avengers vs X-Men

-An alternate universe variant of Pixie appears in Avengers vs. X-Men: Versus #6.
+The X-Men find Pixie and a group of survivors she managed to save in the ruins of Tian.
+A mutant named Amp, who can amplify others' powers, gives Pixie a boost and she attempts to teleport everyone back to Utopia, only to accidentally teleport them into a barren dimension filled with Gah Lak Tus drones.
+The X-Men and Rick Jones hold off the swarm until Pixie can recharge, but she is stabbed by a drone before she can teleport the group away.

 "Secret Wars"

-An alternate universe variant of Pixie appears the 2015–16 "Secret Wars" storyline.
-This version is a member of the Runaways and former lover of Jubilee.
+An alternate universe version of Pixie appears in the 2015–16 "Secret Wars" storyline.
+This version is a member of the Runaways, student at the Victor Von Doom Institute for Gifted Youths, and former lover of Jubilee.